Mountain Tour – Swedens Highest Peak

 - Your own sled with 4-6 dogs

-- Full board from dinner on the first day to dinner on the last day (outdoor lunch, 2 course dinner, breakfast)
+- Full board from lunch on the first day to dinner on the last day (outdoor lunch, 2 course dinner, breakfast)

 - Overnights in cozy wilderness cabins (shared accommodation)

 - Warm clothes and other gear.
 Overall, boots, hat, mittens, headlamp

 - Transfers between Kiruna and the start/end-point of the tour

 - Short huskytour at the homebase before the tour